nadinespy/nadinespy.github.io/_posts/2023-25-05-collaboration-in-science.md

 ## TL;DR

 Shifting from individualistic to collaborative work in academia can improve scientific progress and increase well-being.
 This may be particularly important in the mind sciences where correct research methodology is challenging.
 Current academic incentives hinder collaboration, favouring rather narcissistic or anti-social personalities.
 Fundamental change may require rebuilding the academic space with different principles, accepting temporary instability for long-term benefits.
+This post provides both a big picture view and a detailed, comprehensive treatise on the topic of collaboration, with a special focus on the mind sciences, and lots of further resources to look into.

+<span style="color:#4682B4"> \#metascience \#collaboration \#researchmethodology \#philosophyofscience \#mindsciences \#academia </span>

 ## Blog post summary (longer TL;DR)
 * This post talks about the importance of shifting working structures in academia from individual to more collaborative work.
 Most of the time, only one person is deeply involved in a research project, resulting in slow progress and flawed science, and a lot of suffering on the scientist’s side.